 She nodded.
 Simple enough rules.
-She didn't want the young vampire unfettered until she had a better idea of what the disease was doing to him anyway.
+She didn't want the young vampire unfettered until she had a better idea of what the poison was doing to him anyway.
 And someone standing around to protect her, even if it was Katie, sounded like a great idea.

 The room was just as grim as she remembered, a single light bulb dangling from the ceiling its only illumination.
-Danny lay prone on the same bed Dec had dumped him the night before, only now, strong straps had been added at his ankles and waist to hold him in place.
-At his sides, his wrists were lashed to the with thick, coated rope, but his head was mostly free, turning it to stare at the new arrivals when the door opened.
+Danny lay on the same bed Dec had dumped him the night before, only now, strong straps had been added at his ankles and waist to hold him in place.
+At his sides, his wrists were lashed to the bed frame with thick, coated rope, but his head was mostly free, turning to stare at the new arrivals when the door opened.

 Maya swallowed.
 The vestiges of the vampire she'd seen were gone.
-No fangs, and the eyes that gazed at her now were the same shade of blue as Dec's.
+The eyes that gazed at her now were the same shade of blue as Dec's.
 In fact, without having fear and surprise cloud her inspection, she could see other similarities to her captor.
 The same long bone structure.
 The same aquiline nose.
 The body was slimmer, not as tall, but that was attributable to age.

 At least now she knew why Dec was so determined to see Danny cured.
 They were family.
-Brothers, if she had to take a quess.
+Brothers, if she had to take a guess.

 For a long moment, they just stared at each other.
-Then, Danny's nose twitched, as if something was tickling it, and the blue of his eyes disappeared, replaced by the now sofamiliar silver.
-"You..." he whispered.
+Then, Danny's nose twitched, as if something was tickling it, and the blue irises disappeared, replaced by the now sofamiliar silver.

-"Hello," Maya said softly, with more authority than she felt.
+"Hello," Maya said before he could say something to unnerve her.
 She took a step forward.
 "I'm Dr. Sheldon."

-The title surprised him, making his eyes jump to Katie standing behind her.
+The title surprised him, his gaze jumping to Katie.

 "She's here to help you," Katie offered.
 Her voice was surprisingly affectionate, and Maya remembered what Dec had said about the two young people.
 Best friends.
-For some reason, Maya suspected that it was something more than that.
+For some reason, Maya suspected it was something more than that.